consento-org/promise/README.md

   const abortHandler = () => {
     reject(new Error('aborted'))
   }
-  if (signal) {
-    // If no signal is necessary, the signal will not be provided. signal.addEventListener('abort', abortHandler)
+  // If no signal is necessary, the signal will not be provided. signal?.addEventListener('abort', abortHandler) return () => {
-  }
-  return () => {
-    // Executed after resolve or reject is called. signal.removeEventListener('abort', abortHandler) }
+    // Executed after resolve or reject is called. signal?.removeEventListener('abort', abortHandler) }
 })

 cleanupPromise(..., { timeout: 500, signal }) // You can also pass-in a parent signal or a timeout!

+cleanupPromise((resolve, reject): void => {}) // You can also use it like a regular promise
 ```

 #### `composeAbort([signal: Signal]): { abort: () => void, signal: AbortSignal }`